Mission and Values

 Dear Friends,

-2019 was quite a year for The Arc of North Carolina.
-We are grateful for the many successes that we have had over the past year.
 As always, our staff continues to work hard advocating for the individuals and families that we serve.

 We are grateful for your continued support.
 As I have always said, we cannot do our job without the help of the people and communities of this great state.
-The Arc continues to be on the front lines to ensure that individuals with intellectual/ developmental disabilities and their families have the support and services they need to be fully engaged in their communities.
+The Arc continues to be on the front lines to ensure that individuals with intellectual and developmental disabilities and their families have the support and services they need to be fully engaged in their communities.

 Sincerely,